Follow these tips, adapted from tips provided by the Center for Internet Security, to protect your personal information when shopping online.

 Secure Your Environment

 - Secure your mobile devices and computers.
 Updating/patching your software regularly, running anti-virus/anti-spyware software, and enabling your firewall are a few steps you can take.
-See Secure Your Devices.
+See Secure Your Devices, including Secure Your Internet of Things Devices.

 - Do not use public computers or guest wireless for your online shopping.
 Public computers may contain malicious software and public networks can allow criminals to intercept your financial traffic.
 See Use a Secure Internet Connection.